KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### Chatting with Emma

 I joined the very long swag fire sale line.
-Fortunately, Emma happened to be behind me.
+Fortunately, Emma Smith happened to be behind me.
 I used the opportunity to learn more about her experience contributing to CPython and becoming a CPython Core Dev.
 I was reminded of Savannah Ostrowski's EuroPython 2025 keynote "[You don’t have to be a compiler engineer to work on Python.](https://www.youtube.com/watch?v=WGXXxGLBVF4)"

 Emma generously offered to mentor me to contribute to CPython.